J.P. Crawford Preview, Player Props: Mariners vs. Athletics

-J.P.
-Crawford -- with a slugging percentage of .590 in his past 10 games, including three home runs -- will be in action for the Seattle Mariners versus the Oakland Athletics, with Ken Waldichuk on the mound, on August 29 at 9:40 PM ET.
+On Wednesday, J.P.
+Crawford (.568 slugging percentage in past 10 games, including two home runs) and the Seattle Mariners face the Oakland Athletics, whose starting pitcher will be Zach Neal.
+First pitch is at 4:10 PM ET.

-In his last game, he hit a home run while going 2-for-4 against the Athletics.
+He had a one-hit showing in his previous game (1-for-3) against the Athletics.

 J.P.
 Crawford Game Info & Props vs. the Athletics